Keyboard shortcuts

 Story body in Markdown.

 The name field in frontmatter is required.
 The story key is derived from the filename (without .md).
+Story keys must be kebab-case, using lowercase letters, numbers, and hyphens.
+Key uniqueness is enforced by the filesystem: two committed stories cannot use the same stories/{story-key}.md path.

 Example